 What an interesting question!
 Why do the stock markets even close?
 I wouldn’t be surprised if it were to keep the blood pressure of stockbrokers at a manageable level.
 Could you imagine the floor of the New York Stock Exchange if the markets were open around the clock?
 We’d have a coffee and Red Bull shortage on Wall Street!
-But in all seriousness, the stock markets close for a number of reasons.
+But in all seriousness, the stock markets close for several reasons.
 The hours of the US stock markets are 9:30 AM to 4:00 PM in the Eastern Standard time zone.

-To Provide Adequate Liquidity
+1. Provide Adequate Liquidity

 What does this mean?
 The market needs to settle after they close as market makers provide sufficient liquidity that enables fair pricing.
 Every transaction that’s made on the market needs time to settle.

-If we don’t have this adequate liquidity, the market would be a chaotic place to trade.
-These are more technical issues that don’t really resonate with the everyday trader.
+If we don’t have adequate liquidity, the market would be a chaotic place to trade.
+These are more technical issues that don’t resonate with the everyday trader.
 But without this, the market wouldn’t be able to function as efficiently as it does.

-To Mitigate Trader Panic
+2. Mitigate Trader Panic

-This sounds funny but it’s true.
+This sounds funny, but it’s true.
 There’s a reason why companies often time earnings announcements after the market closes.
 If investors don’t like what they hear, the liquidity is much lower after the closing bell.

 Even if they sell their shares, it won’t have as significant of an impact on the stock price as if it happened during trading hours.
 We all know how reactionary traders are, so publicly traded companies need a time when they can drop news without the stock completely tanking.

-To Give Everyone a Break!
+3. Give Everyone a Break!